Buy/Renew Bike Insurance Online

 If you incorrectly declare your IDV, you are indirectly stating a lower/higher value of your bike.
 Therefore, in case of claims- you will receive a lower amount if you’ve stated the wrong, lower IDV which won’t be enough for your bike and if in case you’ve stated a higher amount then the amount you will receive at the time of claims will also be higher.

-How to calculate IDV of two-wheeler?
+How to check IDV value of bike?

 Can I increase the IDV value of my two-wheeler?